 - Read the warnings, tips and pictures about Fentanyl straight from the DEA.

 - Song for Charlie has other Real Talk videos.

 - This is the Facebook Post from Clay County Sheriff about Fentanyl in the Northland

 - This Facebook post from Clay County’s Sheriff’s Office about their next Community Drug Education Summit on April 25, 2022.

 - Buying Drugs Online – What You Should Know & How to Protect Your Kids

-Thanks for taking action.
+Thank you for taking action today.
 Give this article a share and help protect area kids.